Fincham: Governance

+The village's national constituency is South West Norfolk which has been represented by Labour's Terry Jermy MP since 2024.

-War Memorial
+War memorial

-Fincham's war memorial takes the form of a square plinth topped with a crucifix, made from Portland stone and located inside St. Martin's Churchyard.
+Fincham War Memorial is a square plinth topped with a crucifix, made from Portland stone and located inside St. Martin's Churchyard.
 The memorial was restored in 2012 with the partition chains around the memorial being stolen in 2013 and subsequently replaced.
 The memorial lists the following names for the First World War: